 During the funding programme we will organise events relevant for its themes, as well as funding calls.
 In addition, the programme will be taken into account in the annual funding rounds of the foundation and the Saari Residence.

 The first thematic call was Close Neighbours in September 2016.

 The second thematic call was Neigbour dialogues in September 2017.

 The third thematic call was Our vital neighbours in September 2018.

-The Foundation will not organise a thematic call in the funding programme in 2019.
+The Foundation did not organise a thematic call in the funding programme in 2019.